subosito/plur/README.markdown

 ## Installation

-As usual, add the gem into your Gemfile:
+As usual, add the Plur into your Gemfile:

     gem 'plur'

 ## Usage

-Currently there are two parts on this gem, deployment and helper:
+Currently there are two parts on Plur, deployment and helper:

 ### Deployment

-If you're using [Capistrano](https://github.com/capistrano/capistrano), [Figaro](https://github.com/laserlemon/figaro), [Foreman](https://github.com/ddollar/foreman), and deploy it into Ubuntu box or any OS that use [Upstart](http://upstart.ubuntu.com), then you're on right track :).
-Just Add to your `deploy.rb`:
+If you're using [Capistrano](https://github.com/capistrano/capistrano), [Figaro](https://github.com/laserlemon/figaro), [Foreman](https://github.com/ddollar/foreman), and deploy it into Ubuntu box or any OS that use [Upstart](http://upstart.ubuntu.com), then you're on right track :)

     # deploy.rb
     require 'plur/capistrano'

     #
-    ## default
+    ## Below is the default value, I mean you don't need write these, except you are differ.
     #

     # foreman